MacPython/numpy-atlas-binaries/README.md

   ATLAS parlance) takes about 6 hours even on a fast machine.

-I've therefore built ATLAS on my laptop with CPU throttling turned off as far as I could, and not other significant processes running.
+I've therefore built ATLAS on my laptop with CPU throttling turned off as far as I could, and no other significant processes running.

 I build 32 and 64 bit ATLAS binaries separately.
 The resulting built ATLAS libraries are in [the repo archives